craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-potatocheddarchive" %}

 I knew I was going to love this one after just reading the description.
 The previous recipes that included potato ended up super airy and light, this one was no exception.
 Has a spiral of cheese through the whole roll, which you slash open to make look good when they cook.
 I love this.

+# #39: Vienna Bread (pp. 280-283)

+{% include gallery id="gallery-viennabread" %}

+Not really too much to say about this one.
+It was a nice, pillowy white bread.
+I would be hard pushed to differentiate it from the Italian bread, but it did make nice sandwiches.

 # #38: Tuscan Bread (pp. 277-279)